Markwema86/SQL/Data Cleaning Project/README.md

-# 📊 Project Title – One-liner summary
+# 📊 Data Cleaning Project - Cleaned Data In SQL
-> Example: **Sales Analytics Dashboard – A Power BI dashboard analyzing retail performance KPIs**
+> Tool: **MySql Workbeanch**

 ---

 ## 🧠 Overview
-This project aims to analyze **[dataset/topic]** using data analysis, visualization, and/or machine learning techniques.
-The results are presented through an interactive dashboard or web application.
+This project involved cleaning and preparing a dataset titled **[layoffs.csv/]**, which contains global layoff data from various tech and non-tech companies.
+The dataset includes fields such as company name, industry, number of layoffs, percentage laid off, location, date, and funding stage.
+The data was often inconsistent, with missing values, duplicate entries, and incorrect data types.
+The goal of the project was to clean and standardize the dataset to enable accurate analysis of layoff trends over time, by sector, and by geography.

 ---

 ## 📁 Dataset
 - **Source:** [Link to dataset]
-- **Size:** Approx. X MB / records
+- **Size:** Approx. 18 KB / records
-- **Description:** Includes [e.g., sales, customer demographics, transactions, etc.]
+- **Description:** Includes [e.g.,company name, industry, number of layoffs, percentage laid off, location, etc.]

 ---